Wellness Peptides

 Anti-inflammatory and antioxidant activity:

 GHK-Cu reduces NF-κB activity — a central inflammatory pathway — and can reduce inflammatory markers in skin tissue by up to 60% in research settings.
-This anti-inflammatory action both accelerates healing and creates the stable cellular environment needed for long-term regeneration.
+This activity on inflammatory pathways creates a cellular environment studied for its role in long-term skin regeneration.

 TB-500: Systemic Recovery and Cellular Mobility